 The copyrights on media from other countries are valid in the U.S. and are honored by Hamilton College.
 We do not copy foreign media into the U.S. formats just for the convenience of the user.
 Several classrooms spaces on campus have equipment for showing foreign videotapes and DVDs.
 To find a suitable room, contact the Registrar's office at ext.
 4638 or the AV Services office at ext.
 4120 or 4231.

 In compliance with the Digital Millennium Copyright Act's safe harbor provisions relating to educational institutions, Hamilton encourages the users of its network to educate themselves on the principles of copyright and to respect the rights of copyright owned by others.
-To that end, you will find on the final page of this document a number of references that provide basic principles regarding copyright that relate to the College community.

 Individuals using computers and networks ("Digital Information Systems") at Hamilton College (the "College") are responsible for complying with copyright laws and the College's policies and procedures regarding use of the Digital Information Systems.
 The College reserves the rights to deny, limit, revoke or extend computing privileges and access to the Digital Information Systems in its discretion.
 In addition, alleged violations of this procedure, the College's policies regarding use of the Digital Information Systems, or other policies of the College in the course of using the Digital Information Systems may result in an immediate loss of computing privileges and may result in the referral of the matter to the College's judicial system or other appropriate authority.